nadirbasalamah/klinikapps/README.md

 # klinikapps
-KlinikApps is a web-based application for enhancing the services that provided by Poliklinik Universitas Brawijaya
+KlinikApps is a web-based application for enhancing the services that provided by Poliklinik Universitas Brawijaya.

+Created using CodeIgniter Framework.